Oil Pulling and Its Benefits: Everything You Need to Know!

 • Put one tablespoon of oil in your mouth.

 • Swish the oil around in your mouth for 15 minutes.
+Make sure to cover all nooks and corners of your mouth while gargling.

 • Spit the oil; do not swallow.